cimat-ris/trajpred-unc/README.md

 ## Training

-To train the simple deterministic model:
+To train a simple deterministic model:

 ```
 python tests/train_deterministic.py
 ```

-To train the simple deterministic model with variances as output (DG):
+To train a simple deterministic model with variances as output (DG):

 ```
  python tests/train_deterministic_gaussian.py
 ```

-To train the model made of an ensemble of DG (DGE):
+To train a model made of an ensemble of DGs (DGE):

 ```
 python tests/train_ensembles.py
 ```

-To train the deterministic model with dropout at inference (DD):
+To train a deterministic model with dropout at inference (DD):
 ```
 python tests/train_dropout.py
 ```

-To train the deterministic-variational model (DV):
+To train a deterministic-variational model (DV):
 ```
 python tests/train_variational.py
 ```